--Repeats -> This is where you set how often the data refresh happen.
-Two Minute Reports can do hourly refresh.
+Repeats: This is where you set how often the data refresh happens.
+Two Minute Reports can do hourly refreshes.

 3 – You can also set the notification terms.
-Two Minute Reports can email you a PDF or Excel of the data.
+Two Minute Reports can email you a PDF of the data.
 You can also decide to have the email contain the sheet content in the email body as part of the update.

-Scheduling will help when you need to report on LinkedIn Ads overtime.
+Scheduling helps when you need to report on Shopify data over time.
 No more copy and paste every day, or every week, or every month.

 1 – Go to your LinkedIn Campaign Manager dashboard.
 Pick one Ad Account.